HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

     - Switch the insertion mode to "after body".
     - Reprocess the token.
 11) A start tag of a foreign element.
+    - If the current node in the stack of open elements is not foreign element,
+      - This is a fatal parse error.
+    - Otherwise,
       - Insert an HVML element for the token.
+      - Switch the insertion mode to "text".
     - _NOTE_: This element will be an ordinary element.
-8) A start tag whose tag name is "archedata"
+12) A start tag whose tag name is "error" or "except".
+    - If the current node in the stack of open elements is not an action element,
+      - This is a fatal parse error.
+    - Otherwise,
       - Insert an HVML element for the token.
+      - Switch the tokenizer to the template data state.
+      - If the `error` element has `raw` flag, set JSONEE flag is off; otherwise on.
+      - Let the original insertion mode be the current insertion mode.
+      - Switch the insertion mode to "text".
+13) A start tag whose tag name is "archedata"
+   - Insert an HVML element for the token.
    - Follow the generic raw text element parsing algorithm.
-9) A start tag whose tag name is "archetype"
+14) A start tag whose tag name is "archetype"
    - Insert an HVML element for the token.
    - Push the element onto the stack of open elements so that it is the new current node.
    - Switch the tokenizer to the template data state;
    - If the `archetype` element has `raw` flag, set JSONEE flag is off; otherwise on.
    - Let the original insertion mode be the current insertion mode.
    - Switch the insertion mode to "text".
-10) An end tag whose tag name is "archetype"
+15) An end tag whose tag name is "archetype"
     - If the current node is not a `archetype` element, then this is a parse error; ignore it.
     - Pop the current node from the stack.
     - Reset the insertion mode appropriately.
-11) Any start tag of an action element
+16) Any start tag of an action element
     - Insert an HVML element for the token.
-12) Any other end tag of a foreign element
+17) Any other end tag of a foreign element
     - Run these steps:
       1. Initialize node to be the current node (the bottommost node of the stack).
       2. Loop: If node is an HTML element with the same tag name as the token, then: